kenplusplus/tdx-tools/attestation/qgs-k8s/README.md

 QGS (Quote Generation Service) implementation comes from [DCAP](https://github.com/intel/SGXDataCenterAttestationPrimitives/tree/master/QuoteGeneration/quote_wrapper/qgs).
 It should run a copy in all TDX hosts to handle requests from TD VMs.
-On the local cluster of CSP, it can be deployed as a microservice (DaemonSet) on Kubernetes.
+On the local cluster of CSP, it can be deployed as a microservice via `DaemonSet` on Kubernetes.

 ![](/doc/qgs-k8s.png)